BARRICADE

 01How does the artist get paid, and when?

 Artists keep 93% of every sale.
-Once the show is over, Stripe’s standard payout schedule moves it to their bank (typically 2–5 business days after the first payout, then daily after that).
+Your earnings land in your Stripe account after each show, and Stripe moves them to your bank on its standard daily payout schedule.
 No manual wire, no 30-day reserve, no waiting til the end of tour to get paid.

 02What's the fee?
 Are there hidden charges?